devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

     },
    ```
 1. Install the Playwright Chromium testing browser.
-1. Cleanup the `playwright.config.js` file and add the ability to launch the jwt-pizza-service using Vite.
+1. Cleanup the `playwright.config.js` file and add the ability to launch the JWT Pizza frontend using Vite so that the tests can call it.

    ```js
    import { defineConfig, devices } from '@playwright/test';